robertwilkinson-dev/jemison-sept-kata/README.md

 This Kata is originally from [coding dojo](https://codingdojo.org/kata/Tennis/)*

+your solution should be in the `solutions/` directory in a folder with your name or initials e.g: `solutions/rob-w/`.

+You can use any language you like, but please include a `README.md` with instructions on how to run your code.

 ### ℹ️ Solutions

 - Reply to the slack post with your username so you can be added as a collaborator to the repo.